alexandro591/Pico-Placa/README.md

 - The program throws a ValueError when the plate, the date, the time or the rule are not valid.

 ## Automated testing software
-The repository contains an automated testing software for placaEcuador written in python, that creates a random day and time, and a random rule, and tests it an n number of times.
+The repository contains an automated testing software for placaEcuador written in python, that creates a random plate, date, time, and rule, and tests it an _nmax_ number of times.

 ## Instalation
 You can clone the repository and use the _placaEcuador.py_ file or you can just simply install it by typing: